Second-order properties and central limit theorems for geometric functionals of Boolean models: Introduction

 \section{Introduction}

-Let $\eta$ be a {\em stationary (locally finite) Poisson process} on the space $\cK^d$ of {\em convex bodies} in $\R^d$, that is, on the space of compact, convex subsets of $\R^d$.
-The {\em Boolean model} associated with $\eta$ is the stationary random closed set $Z$ defined by
+Let $\eta$ be a \emph{stationary (locally finite) Poisson process} on the space $\cK^d$ of \emph{convex bodies} in $\R^d$, that is, on the space of compact, convex subsets of $\R^d$.
+The \emph{Boolean model} associated with $\eta$ is the stationary random closed set $Z$ defined by

 where the Poisson process $\eta$ is identified with its support.
-This is a fundamental model of stochastic geometry and continuum percolation with many applications in materials science and physics \cite{SKM, Hall88, MeesterRoy96, Molchanov96, SW08}.
-The intersection of $Z$ with a compact and convex set $W\subset\R^d$ is a finite union of compact, convex sets, that is, an element of the {\em convex ring} $\cR^d$.
-It is a common strategy in stochastic geometry to extract and explore local information about $Z$ via functionals of the intersections $Z\cap W$.
+This is a fundamental model of stochastic geometry and continuum percolation with many applications in materials science and physics \cite{SKM,Hall88,MeesterRoy96,Molchanov96,SW08}.
+The intersection of $Z$ with a compact and convex set $W\subset\R^d$ is a finite union of compact, convex sets, that is, an element of the \emph{convex ring} $\cR^d$.
+It is a common strategy in stochastic geometry to extract and explore local information about $Z$ via functionals of the intersection $Z\cap W$.
 Perhaps the most prominent examples of such functionals on $\cR^d$ are the intrinsic volumes $V_0,\ldots,V_d$, which contain important geometric information about the sets to which they are applied.
-For instance, for a set $K\subset\R^d$ from the convex ring, $V_d(K)$ is the volume, $V_{d-1}(K)$ is half the surface area, and $V_0(K)$ is the {\em Euler characteristic} of $K$; see \cite{SW08} for more details.
+For instance, for a set $K\subset\R^d$ from the convex ring, $V_d(K)$ is the volume, $V_{d-1}(K)$ is half the surface area (if $K$ is the closure of its interior), and $V_0(K)$ is the \emph{Euler characteristic} of $K$; see \cite{SW08}, Section~14.2, for more details.
 The intrinsic volumes have several desirable properties.
-In particular, they are {\em additive}, in the sense that $V_i(K\cup L)=V_i(K)+V_i(L)-V_i(K\cap L)$ for all $K,L\in\cR^d$ and $i\in\{0,\dots,d\}$.
-In addition, they are translation invariant, and continuous if restricted to the space of convex bodies.
+In particular, they are \emph{additive}, in the sense that $V_i(K\cup L)=V_i(K)+V_i(L)-V_i(K\cap L)$ for all $K,L\in\cR^d$ and $i\in\{0,\ldots,d\}$.
+They are also translation invariant, and continuous if restricted to the space of convex bodies.

 For a stationary and isotropic Boolean model, Miles \cite{Miles76} and Davy \cite{Davy76} obtained explicit formulas expressing the mean values $\BE V_i(Z\cap W)$ in terms of the intensity measure of $\eta$.
-We refer to \cite{SW08} for a discussion and more recent developments related to this fundamental result.
+We refer to \cite{SW08}, Section~9.1, for a discussion and more recent developments related to this fundamental result.